-If we all had inherited wealth or sufficient income from capital, an economy without labor would not be a problem and we could enjoy the benefits of cheaper products and services courtesy of robots and automation.
+If we all had inherited wealth or sufficient income from capital, an economy without labor would not be a problem, and we could enjoy the benefits of cheaper products and services courtesy of robots and automation.

 In today’s economy, the majority of people sell their labor, producing goods and services and receiving wages in return.
 With their wages, they buy smartphones, books, tools, houses and cars.
 They also buy the professional assistance of attorneys, doctors, car mechanics, gardeners and hair stylists.

 There are multiple problems with this virtuous cycle today.
 First, as we calculated at the outset of this section, it traps the vast majority of human attention.
 Second, when things contract, the effect of mutual reinforcement applies in the other direction.
 Take a small town, for example, in which local stores provide some of the employment.
 If a big superstore comes into town, total retail employment and wages will both fall.
 Fewer store employees have income, and those who do have less.
 If they start to spend less on haircuts and car repairs, the hair stylist and car mechanic earn less and can spend less themselves, and so on.
-This is directly related to the third problem, which is that the job loop is breaking down both on the labor and the consumption sides, but not in a way that is releasing attention.
+This is directly related to the third problem, which is that the job loop is breaking down both on the labor and consumption sides, but not in a way that is releasing attention.

 So, while we want to free up the attention trapped in the job loop, we need to figure out how to do so gradually rather than through a rapid collapse.
 But is such a collapse even possible?

 The argument is that automating some part of the economy frees up labor to work on something else—entrepreneurs might use this newly available labor to deliver innovative new products and services, for example.
-There is no fixed ‘lump’ of labor; rather there are potentially an infinite number of things to work on.
-After all, this is what has happened historically – why should this time be different?
+There is no fixed “lump” of labor; rather there are potentially an infinite number of things to work on.
+After all, this is what has happened historically.
+Why should this time be different?

 We can be incredibly creative when it comes to thinking of new things to spend our time on, but the operative question for people selling their labor is whether they can get paid enough to afford solutions to their needs, such as food, shelter and clothing.
 The only thing that matters for this question is whether a machine or another human is capable of doing whatever we think of more cheaply.

+This turns out to be the central problem with the magic employment fallacy.
+Nothing in economic theory says what the ‘market-clearing price’ for labor—the wage level at which there is neither unemployment nor a labor shortage—ought to be.
+It might be well below what people need to cover their needs, which could present a near-term existential threat to many people.
 We thus appear to face a dilemma.
-On the one hand, we want to free up human attention outside of the job loop.
-On the other hand we want to avoid a rapid collapse of the job loop.
+On the one hand, we want to free up human attention for uses that the job loop doesn’t provide for.
+On the other hand, we want to avoid a rapid collapse of the job loop.
 In order to understand how we can accomplish both, we need to consider the relationship between the cost of labor and innovation.